Skip to content

 TCP 5349IngressRemote access support

-UniFi Network
+UniFi Network ports

-Protocol & PortDirectionUsage
+Protocol & portDirectionUsage

-UDP 3478BothSTUN service for device adoption and communication; also used by Remote Management
+UDP 3478BothSTUN for device adoption and communication

 TCP 8080IngressDevice and application communication